thestubborndev/finance_tracker_server/README.md

 ### External accounts

 Since this app integrates with multiple third-party services in order to update exchange rates, bank balances and the Airtable base, you will need to update some API credentials conveniently located in the `config.js` file.
-Open it up in your favorite text editor and lets go through each one step by step.
+Lets go through them step-by-step.

 #### Airtable